Upstream Oil & Gas

 OFFSHORE ANGOLA

-• Chariot is working alongside Shell Trading to support Etu Energias, a 100% owned Angolan E & P company, to secure a material interest in producing assets offshore Angola
+- Chariot is working alongside Shell Trading in supporting Etu Energias, a 100% owned Angolan E & P company, to secure a material interest in producing assets offshore Angola

-• Chariot is providing funding to Etu Energias in connection with their acquisition of a working interest in Blocks 14 and 14K offshore Angola with production of circa 8,000 barrels of oil per day
+- Chariot has provided funding to Etu Energias in connection with their acquisition of a 20% and 10% respective working interest in Blocks 14 and 14K offshore Angola

-• As a result of the Transaction, and in exchange for providing the initial funding, Chariot will be entitled to the economics associated with material production from the working interest to be acquired equivalent to up to 4,000 bopd
+- As a result of the transaction, which is expected to complete in H2 2026, Chariot will be entitled to the economics associated with material production from the working interest to be acquired equivalent to circa 4,000 bopd

 MOROCCO